dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 Follow the [POST](#post7) instructions to add another todo item, and then test the `/api/todoitems` route using Swagger.

 This app uses an in-memory database.
-If the app is stopped and started, the preceding GET request won't return any data.
+If the app is stopped and started, the preceding GET request don't return any data.
 If no data is returned, [POST](#post7) data to the app.

 ## Routing and URL paths